villhei/elixirtut/elixir_web/app/chapters/lazy_streams.md

 [2, 4, 8, 16, 32, 64, 128, 256]
 ```

 Streams can be easily used as generator values to generate infinite lists of results of arithmetic expressions.
-The addition to the `Stream.cycle/1` the function `Stream.unfold/2` is an example of a generator function that is sort of a reversed version of the `Enum.reduce/2` function.
+In addition to the `Stream.cycle/1` the function `Stream.unfold/2` is an excellent example of a generator function. `Stream.unfold/2` is, in a way, a reversed version of the `Enum.reduce/2` function.

-`Stream.unfold/2` accepts two parameters: an initial accumulator value and a function `fn/1` accepting the accumulator value and returning an tuple with the left-hand side containing the result of the expression, and the right-hand side providing an accumulator value for the next successive evaluation.
+`Stream.unfold/2` accepts two parameters: an initial accumulator value and a function `fn/1`.
+The anonymous function `fn/1` accepts an accumulator value and returns a tuple with the left-hand side containing the result of the expression and the right-hand side providing an accumulator value for the next successive evaluation.

 ```elixir
 iex> [1, 2, 3] |> Enum.map(fn n ->